petrk94/ownhealthrecord/README.md

 * A MySQL/MariaDB database

 # How to use
-Upload the files or clone the repo to your Document Root / html folder on your server, open the install.php file in your browser and type in your database credentials.
-Afterwards it create the dbconnection.php file which is necessary to read and write the database.

-You have to create on mysql via PHPMyAdmin a new database and run the SQL commands to generate the right table.
+Upload the files or clone the repo to your Document Root / html folder on your server, You have to create on mysql via PHPMyAdmin a new database and run the SQL commands to generate the right table.

 ```